c0ntraman/gamehub2/README.md

 # Gamehub
-This website is for... educational purposes...
+this is for funtimes :D